bain-cs111/bain-cs111.github.io/pages/syllabus.md

 ## Mini-quizzes

-These will be short Canvas quizzes for each module of the course that serve as a check of your attendance and/or asynchronous participation in the course.
+These will be short quizzes for each module of the course that serve as a check of your attendance and/or asynchronous participation in the course.
+For those that complete the Mini-Quiz in class, you will receive full credit for your attendance and full participation.
+If you choose to complete the Mini-Quiz remotely, you will need to complete the Canvas version of the quiz within 48 hours of your scheduled class time.

 ## Quizzes